SteamPunkNation/Unix-Lark/readme.txt

 Welcome to LARK
 >>>>>>>the Linux Activity to Reinforce Knowledge

-Name of game: Don't Type This Command
+Name of game: Don't Press the Button

 Developed by: Andrew Donate & Travis Mccormick

-Narrative: Just don't type in the command...it's that easy...don't fail
+Narrative: Just do not touch the button

 Instructions:
 Follow the answer prompts to guide you in your adventure.